jinto/financial-time-series-prediction/Module3/README.md

 # Module3.
-Implementing Time Series Prediciton Models
+Implementing Time Series Prediction Models

-*Will be released after Module1*
+*Will be released after Module2*

 ## Goal
-- Learn how to implement time series prediction models with various metrics for robusteness of algorithms using Tensorflow Keras API
+- Implement FNN, RNN, CNN models for time series data using Tensorflow Keras API on Google Colab
+- Learn which metrics could be important for robustness of time series prediction algorithms

 ## Modules
 - M3.1